Student Conduct Process

 The process of campus adjudication begins once the Office of Student Conduct receives an Incident Report from Residence Services, Kent State University Police, a municipality and/or another source.
 Once the information is processed, a written notification (typically an email to the KSU address, in accordance with Kent State University's Code of Student Conduct, Section 1.E and Policy Register 9-01.2) will be provided to the accused student with (or to set up) a hearing date, time and location.
 The email will contain the Incident Report, accusation(s) and resources to the student conduct process.

-A Hearing Officer conducts the Sanction Hearing.
-It is called the Sanction Hearing because if the student selects this option, they already admit to responsibility for the violation and the hearing is designed to determine the sanction.
-Sanction Hearings are digitally recorded .
-After a conversation about the information within the Incident Report, the Hearing Officer will levy sanctions, as appropriate.
-If the Student decides at any time prior to, or during, a Sanction Hearing that they do not accept responsibility, the Student Conduct Convener will schedule a Hearing Panel with the Student.
+A Sanction Hearing is called such because when convened the student has accepted responsibility for the prohibited conduct violation and the hearing is designed to determine the sanction.
+Sanction Hearings have one hearing officer making decisions.
+After a conversation about the information within the Incident Report, the hearing officer will apply sanctions, as appropriate.
+If the student decides at any time prior to, or during, a Sanction Hearing that they do not accept responsibility, the Office of Student Conduct will schedule a Hearing Panel with the student.

-Once the Hearing Panel has gathered enough information to come a decision, the Student Conduct Convener will go into deliberation.
-Multiple deliberations may be required at the discretion of the Student Conduct Convener and/or hearing panelists.
+Once the Hearing Panel has gathered enough information to come to a decision they will go into a private deliberation.
 The hearing will then be reconvened and the Hearing Panel will supply the findings as well as sanctions (only if the student is found responsible).
-The Student Conduct Convener will supply a Report of Finding containing the results of the hearing and details of any sanctions that have been imposed.
+A Report of Finding containing the results of the hearing and details of any sanctions that have been imposed will be provided to the accused student, complainant and investigator as appropriate.

 For both a Sanction Hearing and a Hearing Panel, the Student (or the Complainant) may submit an appeal, to the Office of Student Conduct within seven calendar days from the conclusion of the hearing using the online appeal form: